TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 "Table garbage collection" task of the scheduler extension, details on this are however out-of-scope of this section.

-To verify and select which specific hash algorithm is currently configured for frontend and backend users, a preset of the settings module has been established with Core v9.
+To verify and select which specific hash algorithm is currently configured for frontend and backend users, a preset of the settings module is available.
 It can be found in :guilabel:`Admin Tools > Settings
 > Configuration presets > Password hashing settings`: